nikheshd/Dragons-vs-Terminators/README.md

 Each dragon has a food_cost attribute that indicates how much it costs to summon one unit of that type of dragon.
 Terminators arise from Skynet.
 Terminator either moves to the forward if no dragon blocks its path or attack a dragon that blocks its path.
-Water is a place other than skynet and tunnels.
-Only watersafe dragons and terminators can survive in water.

 Dragon types: